-Here my fun is the function name which accepts the input arguments i1,i2..iN and returns output o1,o2…on.
+Here my fun is the function name that accepts the input arguments i1,i2..iN and returns output o1,o2…on.
 The above statement should be first-line while declaring the function.
 There are some rules which need to be followed for valid function names and saving the function:

-- We can save the function in a function file that contains function definitions and the name of the file must match the first function name in the file.
+- We can save the function in a function file that contains function definitions, and the name of the file must match the first function name in the file.

 The end keyword should be used to indicate the end of the function.
-It is required when any function in the file contains a nested function or function used is a local function within the script and function file.
+It is required when any function in the file contains a nested function or function used as a local function within the script and function file.
 Functions work in scripts in R2016b or later.
 There are several types of functions used in MATLAB.
 They are as follows:

 1. Anonymous Function

-It is the function that is not stored in a program file but it is associated with the variable whose data type is function_handle.
+It is the function that is not stored in a program file, but it is associated with the variable whose data type is function_handle.
 It is defined in a single statement and has any number of input or output arguments.
 The syntax can be written as:

-When we run the output we get the following result:
+When we run the output, we get the following result:

 We can write anonymous functions with no inputs or multiple inputs and outputs.
-If the function has no input then we can use empty parenthesis to call the anonymous function.
+If the function has no input then we can use an empty parenthesis to call the anonymous function.
 Some of the examples are

 curr= @() datestr(now);